J.H. Dallmeyer Stereo Wet Plate Camera

 Ex-collection Michael Kramer

-We see things in three dimensions because we have two eyes.
 Beginning in the early 1860s, stereo cameras and stereo viewers became a rage for enthusiasts that lasted for decades.
-This stunning mahogany Dallmeyer stereo wet plate camera dates to the Civil War era in America and could be adapted for either wet collodion or later for dry collodion plates.
-It has two Dallmeyer stereo lenses, a monocular Dallmeyer lens, its original flap shutter, plate holder, ground glass holder, and an extremely rare wood and glass dipping tank.
+This stunning sliding-box mahogany Dallmeyer stereo wet plate camera dates to the very early 1860s and could be adapted for either wet collodion or later for dry collodion plates.
+It has two unmatched Dallmeyer stereo lenses that look great together and fit very well into the stereo flap shutter.
+It also comes with a monocular Dallmeyer lens, its original plate holder, ground glass holder, and an extremely rare wood and glass Dallmeyer wet plate dipping tank.